WakiMak/trentent.github.io-forked/_posts/2014-11-28-exploring-the-citrix-xml-6-5-broker-in-more-detail.md

 So, what could contribute to slow XML broker performance?

-Utilizing the WCAT script we can continuously hammer the XML broker with however many connections we desire. Â The XML brokers have a maximum of 16 threads to deal with the incoming traffic but at 80ms per request/response the queue would have to get fairly long to create a noticeable performance impact. Â In addition, previous tests on the 4.5 broker showed additional CPU&#8217;s help improve the performance of the XML broker, I think the 6.5 broker shows better performance with lesser CPU&#8217;s.
+Utilizing the WCAT script we can continuously hammer the XML broker with however many connections we desire. Â The XML brokers have a maximum of 16 threads to deal with the incoming traffic but at 80ms per request/response the queue would have to get fairly long to create a noticeable performance impact. Â In addition, previous tests on the 4.5 broker showed additional CPU's help improve the performance of the XML broker, I think the 6.5 broker shows better performance with lesser CPU's.

-Utilizing the bandwidth emulator, [clumsy](http://jagt.github.io/clumsy/), I&#8217;m going to simulate some poor network performance on the XML broker to see what the effects will be of how XML response times will vary. Â The only network hits I can see are from the source (Web Interface), Active Directory, and (potentially) the SQL database.
+Utilizing the bandwidth emulator, [clumsy](http://jagt.github.io/clumsy/), I'm going to simulate some poor network performance on the XML broker to see what the effects will be of how XML response times will vary. Â The only network hits I can see are from the source (Web Interface), Active Directory, and (potentially) the SQL database.

-Just starting the clumsy software with it&#8217;s filtering by IP capabilities added about 800ms to the total roundtrip time. Â Something to consider with other network management/threat protection software I imagine&#8230;
+Just starting the clumsy software with it's filtering by IP capabilities added about 800ms to the total roundtrip time. Â Something to consider with other network management/threat protection software I imagine...

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://4.bp.blogspot.com/-_Nx8LtE3IjE/VHirc_RlqzI/AAAAAAAAAsg/HacU96cPu10/s1600/Screen%2BShot%2B2014-11-28%2Bat%2B10.04.38%2BAM.png"><img src="http://4.bp.blogspot.com/-_Nx8LtE3IjE/VHirc_RlqzI/AAAAAAAAAsg/HacU96cPu10/s1600/Screen%2BShot%2B2014-11-28%2Bat%2B10.04.38%2BAM.png" width="320" height="196" border="0" /></a>
 </div>

-Anyways, adding just 20ms of lag to and from the web interface to the XML broker increased processing time by another 500ms of total time. Â That is, 1500ms on the low end on 2200 on the high. Â Increasing packet latency to 100ms brought the total processing time to 2700ms on the lowend and 3800ms on the high end. Â I think it&#8217;s safe to say that having the web interface and XML brokers beside each other for the lowest possible latency is a big performance win.
+Anyways, adding just 20ms of lag to and from the web interface to the XML broker increased processing time by another 500ms of total time. Â That is, 1500ms on the low end on 2200 on the high. Â Increasing packet latency to 100ms brought the total processing time to 2700ms on the lowend and 3800ms on the high end. Â I think it's safe to say that having the web interface and XML brokers beside each other for the lowest possible latency is a big performance win.

 Targeting Active Directory with a latency of 20ms brought times from 420ms to 550ms. Â Increasing that to 100ms brought the response times put to 890ms. Â Not too shabby. Â Seems AD is more resilient to latency.

 Targeting the SQL database with a latency of 100ms showed the first query after the LHC was rebuilt went to 600ms and then back down to 420ms there after. Â Locality to the database seems to have the lowest impact, but the 100ms lag did increase the LHC rebuild time to about 3 minutes from near instantly before.
-I did try to test a heavy disk load against the XML broker but I was running this server with PVS with RAMDisk Cache overflow enabled which means my LHC is stored in RAM and no matter how hard I punted the C:\ drive I couldn&#8217;t make an impact.
+I did try to test a heavy disk load against the XML broker but I was running this server with PVS with RAMDisk Cache overflow enabled which means my LHC is stored in RAM and no matter how hard I punted the C:\ drive I couldn't make an impact.

 <!-- AddThis Advanced Settings generic via filter on the_content -->